fluxcd/website/content/en/docs/contributing/docs/style-guide.md

 Set the value of the `interval` field in the configuration file. | Set the value of the "interval" field in the configuration file.
 The value of the `chart` field is an HelmChartTemplate object. | The value of the "chart" field is an HelmChartTemplate object.

-### Use code style for fluxcd command tool and component names
+### Use code style for Flux command tool and component names

 Do | Don't
 :--| :-----